Key Takeaways

 Each update narrowed the gap between what still works and what quietly stops counting.

 None of this means guest posting for SEO has stopped working.
 It means the margin for error has collapsed.
 A genuine expert contribution to an industry publication your audience actually reads still carries weight.
-A $150 placement on a site that accepts anything with a pulse does not.
+A scaled placement on a site that exists primarily to sell links does not — and SpamBrain is purpose-built to find the difference.

 What Guest Posting Still Does Well